ArghyaChatterjee/object_detection_and_location_tracking_with_zed_camera/README.md

 ```
 python3 object_detection/builders/model_builder_test.py
 ```
+**Note:**
+- If you want, you can follow the tutorial & manually install tensorflow object detection api from the github page: https://github.com/tensorflow/models/blob/master/research/object_detection/g3doc/installation.md.
+- In newer versions of tensorflow, protobuf compilers are installed during tensorflow installation.
+It's not needed to be installed separately.
+- coco-api installation can be difficult for some reasons.
+If you find it very hard, then you can skip the step.
 # ZED-Camera-SDK-ZED-Python-API-Installation-and-Object-Detection-Demo
 It's a repository to use ZED camera with ZED SDK &amp; ZED Python API for Object detection with Tensorflow.
 ## ZED Camera SDK Installation: